-Any proposal to change an index (the "Benchmark Index") used by a Sub-Fund, for the reasons outlined below, will be subject to prior approval of the Shareholders of the relevant Sub-Fund only if it is deemed to be a change of investment objective or a material change of investment policy.
-Otherwise, it will simply be notified to Shareholders, in accordance with the Central Bank's requirements.
+The Index-Tracking Sub-Funds will use a Benchmark in the manner described above.
+Where so disclosed in the Relevant Supplement, for other Sub-Funds, these may be actively managed by reference to a Benchmark.
+Any proposal to change a Benchmark used by a Sub-Fund, within the meaning of the Benchmark Regulation, such as for the reasons outlined below, will be subject to prior approval of the Shareholders of the relevant Sub-Fund only if it is deemed to be a change of investment objective or a material change of investment policy.
+Otherwise, the change will be notified to Shareholders, in accordance with the Central Bank's requirements.

-The Directors may in their absolute discretion decide to change or substitute a Sub-Fund's Benchmark Index if they consider it to be in the interests of any Sub-Fund.
-The Directors may, for instance, substitute a Benchmark Index where:
+The Directors may in their absolute discretion decide to change or substitute a Sub-Fund's Benchmark if they consider it to be in the interests of any Sub-Fund.
+The Directors may, for instance, substitute a Benchmark where:

-- a) the transferable securities, swaps or other techniques or instruments described which are necessary for the implementation of the relevant Sub-Fund's investment objective or policy cease to be sufficiently liquid or otherwise be available for investment in a manner which is regarded as acceptable by the Directors; - b) the quality, accuracy and availability of data of a particular Benchmark Index has deteriorated; - c) the components of the applicable Benchmark Index would make the Sub-Fund (if it were to follow the Benchmark Index closely) breach the limits set out under "Investment Restrictions" and/or materially affect the taxation or fiscal treatment of the Company or any of its Shareholders; - the particular Benchmark Index ceases to exist or, in the determination of the Directors, there is, or is expected to be, a material change in the formula for or the method of calculating a component of the Benchmark Index or there is, or is expected to be, a material modification of a component of the Benchmark Index; - e) the provider of the Benchmark Index increases its licence fees to a level which the Directors consider excessive; - there is a change of ownership of the provider of the Benchmark Index to an entity not considered acceptable by the Directors and/or a change of name of the relevant Benchmark Index; or - g) a new index becomes available which is regarded as the market standard for investors in the particular market and/or would be regarded as of greater benefit to the Shareholders than the existing Benchmark Index.
+- the transferable securities, swaps or other techniques or instruments described which are necessary for the implementation of the relevant Sub-Fund's investment objective or policy cease to be sufficiently liquid or otherwise be available for investment in a manner which is regarded as acceptable by the Directors; - the quality, accuracy and availability of data of a particular Benchmark has deteriorated; - the components of the applicable Benchmark would make the Sub-Fund (if it were to follow the Benchmark closely) breach the limits set out under "Investment Restrictions" and/or materially affect the taxation or fiscal treatment of the Company or any of its Shareholders; - the particular Benchmark ceases to exist or, in the determination of the Directors, there is, or is expected to be, a material change in the formula for or the method of calculating a component of the Benchmark or there is, or is expected to be, a material modification of a component of the Benchmark; - the provider of the Benchmark increases its licence fees to a level which the Directors consider excessive; - there is a change of ownership of the provider of the Benchmark to an entity not considered acceptable by the Directors and/or a change of name of the relevant Benchmark; or - a new index becomes available which is regarded as the market standard for investors in the particular market and/or would be regarded as of greater benefit to the Shareholders than the existing Benchmark.

-The above list is indicative only and cannot be understood as being exhaustive in respect of the ability of the Directors to change the Benchmark Index in any other circumstances as they consider appropriate.
-The Relevant Supplement will be updated in the case of substitution or change of the existing Benchmark Index of a Sub-Fund for another index.
+The above list is indicative only and cannot be understood as being exhaustive in respect of the ability of the Directors to change the Benchmark in any other circumstances as they consider appropriate.
+The Relevant Supplement will be updated in the case of substitution or change of the existing Benchmark of a Sub-Fund for another index.

-The Directors may change the name of a Sub-Fund if its Benchmark Index is changed.
+The Directors may change the name of a Sub-Fund if its Benchmark is changed.
 Any change to the name of a Sub-Fund will be approved in advance by the Central Bank and the relevant documentation will be updated.